Herm and Vince

 Vince lives in Bradenton Florida with his wife Christy.
 They enjoy their tropical backyard paradise, offering a haven for all manner of birds, including chickens and ducks.

-Later in a college dorm in Kansas, he met a guitar player from Ohio who lived across the hall.
+Later in a college dorm in Kansas, he met a guitar player from Ohio who lived next door.
 Vince meeting Herm sparked an immediate connection and was the beginning of a long and winding music journey.

 Married and living in Sarasota since 1983, Vince performed in the local band Stryker for 18 years while raising his three children and running a successful construction business.
 In the early 2000's mental illness devastated the family and once again gave Vince the opportunity to heal through music and songwriting.

-Pursuing a dream of recording an album of original music, Vince recorded the original album "Vin Lamar" in Nashville with producer Neal James which was released in 2008 by Aladdin Records.
+Pursuing a dream of recording an album of original music, Vince recorded the album "Vin Lamar" in Nashville with producer Neal James which was released in 2008 by Aladdin Records.
+Hear the music on Spotify.